Dr. Andrew Holden

 My interests outside of medicine include cycling, golf, windsurfing and spending time with my family.

 I trained at Southampton qualifying in 1995 and subsequently worked in general medicine, oncology, palliative care and women’s health.
 I am particularly interested in women’s health and palliative care.
 I joined the practice in 2006 after moving from Poole to this area.

 MBChb MRCGP year of registration 2004 University of Liverpool

 Having graduated from Liverpool University I then moved to Guildford to complete my GP Training posts.
 I subsequently worked as a GP in London for seven years prior to moving to Hampshire.
 Having spent a few years getting settled into life in the countryside and working as a locum GP, I became a permanent member of the Swan GP team in November 2018 as a salaried GP.
 I enjoy all aspects of general practice but particularly children and women’s health and palliative care.

 NHS England Publication of GP Net Earnings 2017/18

 All GP practices are required to declare the mean earnings (e.g. average pay) for GPs working to deliver NHS services to patients at each practice.

-NHS England require that the net earnings of doctors engaged in the practice is publicised, and the required disclosure is shown above.
-However it should be noted that the prescribed method for calculating earnings is potentially misleading because it takes no account of how much time doctors spend working in the practice, and should not be used to form any judgement about GP earnings, nor to make any comparison with any other practice.
+NHS England requires that the net earnings of doctors engaged in the practice is publicised, and the required disclosure is shown above.
+However, it should be noted that the prescribed method for calculating earnings is potentially misleading because it takes no account of how much time doctors spend working in the practice, and should not be used to form any judgement about GP earnings, nor to make any comparison with any other practice.